beansebrrr/creative-computing/introduction-to-programming/assessments/A1-programming-skills-portfolio/README.md

 ## Exercise 8: Simple Search
 [View Source Code](https://github.com/beansebrrr/creative-computing/blob/main/introduction-to-programming/assessments/A1-programming-skills-portfolio/08-SimpleSearch.py)

 Searching within a *list* made me use *if statements* again.
 This one is quite simple.
 I first create a *list* containing different names.
-I then created the *if statement* which prints out whether the name is present in `nameList`

-The **Advanced Requirements** made me turn the hard-coded variable `name` into a *user input* so that the user can decide what name to find in `nameList`.
+I then created the *if statement* which prints out whether the name is present in `name_list`.
+The **Advanced Requirements** made me turn the hard-coded variable `name` into a *user input* so that the user can decide what name to find in `name_list`.
 Additionally, I eliminated case-sensitiveness just by using `str.capitalize()` on `name`.

+To add to my program, I implemented a function `new_name()` to add new names to the list, as well as `print_list` to print out the whole list of names.
+They can be called by inputting `NEW` or `LIST` respectively.
+This made the program feel much more complete to me.

 ## Exercise 9: Hello
 [View Source Code](https://github.com/beansebrrr/creative-computing/blob/main/introduction-to-programming/assessments/A1-programming-skills-portfolio/09-Hello.py)